 Lethbridge College believes that education is a fundamental right for all and has created the Lethbridge College Humanitarian Program to provide financial assistance to international students on valid study permits whose ability to access financial supports have been negatively affected due to unexpected events in their home country.

-Through this program, Lethbridge College will select up to ten international students each academic year to receive the domestic tuition rate.
-Of those, two students will also be supported by local philanthropist Steve Mezaros, who has generously offered to provide financial supports to cover the student’s tuition plus the cost textbooks per term for a maximum of a two-year program.
+Through this program, Lethbridge College will select up to ten international students each academic year to receive the domestic tuition rate for their upcoming and subsequent semesters to a maximum of two years.
+Of those, up to two students will also be supported by local philanthropist Steve Meszaros, who has generously offered to provide financial supports to cover the student’s tuition plus the cost of textbooks for a maximum of two-years.

 Students are responsible for other costs such as textbooks and supplies (including technology if required by their program).

 Application to this program does not guarantee funding and preference will be given to those students who demonstrate the greatest financial need and those who are here on government sponsorship.

 |September 5, 2023

 Applications that are received after the deadline and applications that are missing documentation and/or information will not be considered.